Participatory AI: A Scandinavian Approach to Human-Centered AI: Case Studies

 Politically, our team tends toward progressive, liberal, and democratic values, though we acknowledge the difficulty of characterizing such a large group definitively.
 We recognize that our shared commitment to participatory design principles reflects particular political and ethical positions about technology's role in society: namely, that democratic participation should guide technological development rather than being an afterthought.
 We also acknowledge the special political and social circumstances of our host country: deeply embedded democratic traditions, strong trust in government institutions, robust labor union representation, comprehensive social safety nets, and a cultural emphasis on collective decision-making and consensus-building.

 We are aware that our backgrounds, experiences, and beliefs introduce biases that favor participatory approaches and may lead us to underemphasize competing perspectives on AI development.
 Our deep investment in the Scandinavian PD tradition, while providing valuable expertise, may also limit our ability to recognize alternative frameworks for democratic technology design that emerge from different cultural contexts.
-We address these limitations and their implications for our framework in Section~\ref{sec:discussion}.
+We address these limitations in Section~\ref{sec:discussion}.